cpske/ISP/web/index.md

 ## Comparison of Web Frameworks

 [4 Python Web Frameworks Compared](https://talkpython.fm/episodes/show/149/4-python-web-frameworks-compared) episode of the "Talk Python" podcast.
-He compares Django, Flask, Pyramid, and Tornado, and explains the important differences between them and which one may be best for which kind of project.
-For getting a site up quickly, Django is preferred.
+He compares Django, Flask, Pyramid, and Tornado, the important differences between them, and which framework is best suited for different kinds of projects.
+For getting a site up quickly, he prefers Django.

 [Empirical comparison of Rails, Grails, Django, Code Igniter][clavijo] compared time students needed to (a) complete some programming problems in each language, (b) develop a blogging web site in each one.
 **Django** was the most productive of the 4 frameworks.

 For Java, the perennial top frameworks are:

 * Spring MVC
 * Struts
 * JavaServer Faces (JSF)
 * Wicket
 * Vaadin
 * Play

-I'd recommend using [Play](https://playframework.com) since it's easy to get started and doesn't require using JSP (Java Server Pages).
-Play apps can be written in either Java or Scala.
+I'd recommend using [Play](https://playframework.com) since it's easy to get started, has a modern architecture, and doesn't use JavaEE or JSP (Java Server Pages).
+Play's application structure is similar to Django or Rails, and apps can be written in either Java or Scala.

-If you only want to create a RESTful API, Spark is also worth considering.
+If you only want to create a RESTful API, Spark is worth considering.
 Spark is a micro-framework for both web apps and RESTful web services.

 [HotFrameworks][hotframeworks] charts the popularity of frameworks over time.
 But its not representative of what is used for *production* web sites.